Fort Baker is an old army post on the Marin Headlands, with a breathtaking view of the Golden Gate Bridge.

 #1 Guide to Fort BakerFort Baker army barracks

-This is the parade ground where daily drills were performed by the troops.
+This is the parade ground where daily drills were performed by the troops, and the Army Barracks are in the background.
 This grassy area is now popular for picnics and recreation.
-The Army Barracks are in the background.

 Fort Baker parade ground